peter88213/yw2nw/docs/usage.md

 - Paragraph alignment such as centering or right-aligning is not supported. *novelWriter* markup is treated like regular text when converting to *yWriter*. *yWriter* markup is lost.
 - Inline RTF, TEX and HTML markup in yWriter scenes is treated like regular text when converting to *novelWriter*.
-- *yWriter*'s global and text variables are not expanded when converting to *novelWriter*.
+- *yWriter*'s global and project variables are not expanded when converting to *novelWriter*.
 - *novelWriter*'s auto replacement (if any) is not supported.

 ### Comments